Ria Mae: Career

 Mae was nominated for Songwriter of the Year at the 2015 East Coast Music Awards.

 Her self-titled album was also produced by Classified and Mae has said she doesn't think the collaboration would've come about if they weren't both from Halifax. "(Halifax) makes for some really funny collaborations," she told The Canadian Press in an interview.
 "If I grew up in Toronto I wouldn't necessarily be collaborating with the most famous hip-hop artist (in the city)."

 Classified co-wrote and produced Mae's hit song "Thoughts On Fire" and raps on the version featuring Classified.
 Mae wrote "Thoughts On Fire" the day she signed with Sony Music Entertainment Canada: "Despite being told 'no' for over a year, I just never stopped believing," she said.
+She is no longer signed to Sony.
+It is unclear why however the split comes following her 2019 release Stars which did not chart or become commercially successful.

 Mae has performed at CMJ Music Marathon in New York City, Folk Alliance International in Memphis, Canadian Music Week in Toronto, Contact East in Fredericton, and at East Coast Music Awards Week.
 She has shared the stage with Family of the Year, Xavier Rudd, Buck 65, Classified, and opened for Elle King.

 She is out as a member of the LGBT community.

 Mae is a member of Canadian charity Artists Against Racism.

 Mae portrayed a lesbian relationship in the music video for her single "Gold".
 It would later be acknowledged as a rare example of a positive lesbian relationship in a music video that didn't "exist solely for the titillation of straight men."

 The singer told The Canadian Press that she struggled with playing an alternate version of her sexuality in a music video, concerned it might pigeonhole her career.
 After some consideration she changed her perspective: "I had this gut feeling, like, 'Shut up.
 It's good, and it's important,'" she said.